xapax/security/list_of_common_ports.md

 nc 192.168.1.101 21
 ```

 Many ftp-servers allow anonymous users.
-These might be misconfgirued and give too much access, and it might also be necessary for certain exploits to work.
-So alwyas try to log in with anonymous:anonymous.
+These might be misconfigured and give too much access, and it might also be necessary for certain exploits to work.
+So always try to log in with `anonymous:anonymous`.

 **Remember the binary and ascii mode!**

 If you upload a binary file you have to put the ftp-server in binary mode, otherwise the file will become corrupted and you will not be able to use it!
 The same for text-files.
 Use ascii mode for them!
 You just write **binary** and **ascii** to switch mode.